 Non-Proliferation, Strategic Export Control and Nuclear Security

-Armenia attaches great importance to universal application and effective implementation of all treaties and regimes, dealing with non-proliferation of the weapons of mass destruction (WMD), regarding them as instrumental mechanisms to prevent the proliferation of WMD.
+Armenia attaches great importance to the universal application and effective implementation of all treaties and regimes, dealing with non-proliferation of the weapons of mass destruction (WMD), considering them as instrumental mechanisms to prevent the proliferation of WMD.

 There is a wide range of legal instruments to prevent the proliferation of WMD both on international and national levels.
 Thus, the pillars of this legislative framework are as follows:

-“Convention on the Prohibition of the Development, Production and Stockpiling of Bacteriological (Biological) and Toxin Weapons and on their Destruction” entered into force on June 7, 1994, after Armenia deposited the instruments of accession with the Russian Federation and the USA.
+“Convention on the Prohibition of the Development, Production and Stockpiling of Bacteriological (Biological) and Toxin Weapons and on their Destruction” entered into force on June 7, 1994.

 On October 1, 1996, the Republic of Armenia signed and on July 12, 2006, ratified “The Comprehensive Nuclear-Test-Ban Treaty” (CTBT).